serbrech/blog/_posts/2016-07-22-migrating-teamcity-to-docker-and-data-containers.md

 image2: "/blog/assets/article_images/2016-07-22-migrating-teamcity/tcplusdocker.png"
 ---

+Jetbrains released [docker images for Teamcity](https://hub.docker.com/r/jetbrains/teamcity-server/) (although not "official" as per the docker hub).
+I need to document the process internally, so I might as well turn it into an article and share it with everyone.

 Using separate data container gives you much more flexibility in how you upgrade, test, or backup the services.
 You then have a pure service that you can kill restart throw away and upgrade without worrying about the configuration.
 The configuration will be provided by the long-live data container instead. you don't need to backup the service. only the data container associated to it, etc...